 The construction of the roof would be inconceivable without state-of-the-art computation and fabrication techniques, but the project also heavily relied on the expertise and experience of several craftspeople.
 Experts from Bürgin Creations and Marti sprayed the concrete using a method developed specifically for this purpose, ensuring that the textile could withstand the pressure at all times.
 Together with Holcim Schweiz, the scientists determined the correct concrete mix, which had to be fluid enough to be sprayed and vibrated yet viscous enough to not flow off the fabric shuttering, even in the vertical spots.

-Block's team built the prototype over the course of six months in ETH Zurich's Robotic Fabrication Lab.
+Proof that it works Block's team built the prototype over the course of six months in ETH Zurich's Robotic Fabrication Lab.
 It represents a major milestone for the NEST HiLo project: “We've shown that it's possible to build an exciting thin concrete shell structure using a lightweight, flexible formwork, thus demonstrating that complex concrete structures can be formed without wasting large amounts of material for their construction.
 Because we developed the system and built the prototype step by step with our partners from industry, we now know that our approach will work at the NEST construction site,” says Block.

 The process to get to this point took almost four years, from the start of the project to the finished prototype, partly because Block wanted to involve several industry partners in development of the prototype.
 Next year, he plans to build the roof once again at the NEST building in eight to ten weeks.
 The individual components of the roof structure can be reused as often as needed.
 The cable net can be dismantled into a few parts that can be quickly reassembled and rehung.